 Should you cancel your annual SEO budget to mitigate potential cash flow issues?

-Should you start an SEO campaign if your company might not survive the downturn?
+Should you start an SEO campaign if you’re afraid that your company might not survive the downturn long term?

 Should you wait for the dust to settle before committing to an SEO budget?